 - Defined contribution maximum limit, all sources (increases $1,000).

 - Defined contribution maximum limit for people age 50 or older by year-end; this is the catch-up portion (brings the total increase to $1,500).

 - Employee compensation limit for calculating contributions (increases $2,000).

 Increased 401k Contribution Limits Equals Increased Solo 401k Advantages

 The Solo 401k continues to have big advantages over the traditional IRA for tax deferment.
 This year’s rise in the Solo 401k contribution limit further increases the tax advantage gap.
 That’s because traditional IRA contribution limits have remained unchanged since 2019.
 They remain comparably low at $6,500 ($7,500 if you’re age 50 or older).
 The last increase in IRA contribution limits was $500 from tax year 2018 to 2019 (the 2018 limit was in effect since 2015).
 Fortunately, you can depend on Solo 401k contribution increases to try to keep pace with inflation.

 If you already have a Solo 401k retirement plan, you are good to go for increasing your tax-deferred contributions as of January.
 If you don’t yet have a Solo 401k account but don’t want to miss out on yet another year of these tax-saving and retirement financial advantages, you need to review the simple qualification requirements.
 Or you can further your education about why you want to take full control of your retirement account.

 Break Down of the Three Annual Contribution Limit Increases

 - Employee contribution limit.
 This is the amount that comes from your salary or wages.
 These contributions are made before you pay personal taxes.
 The effect is to reduce your annual taxable income while also increasing your retirement savings.
-In 2021, this limit remains $19,500.
+In 2023, this limit increases to $22,500.

 A Solo 401k Works Alike for the Young, the Old, and the Independent